 Contact a Florida Car Accident Lawyer

-Even when filing a claim with your own insurance, having proper legal assistance can dramatically simplify the process of seeking compensation.
-A qualified Florida car accident lawyer at Jurewitz Law Group Injury & Accident Lawyers could also help determine if you have grounds to file a lawsuit.
-Learn more about your options by contacting us online or calling us at (619) 233-5020 for a free case review.
+Is Florida a no fault state?
+Yes, but when filing a claim with your own insurance, having proper legal assistance can dramatically simplify the process of seeking compensation.
+A qualified Tampa car accident lawyer at Jurewitz Law Group Injury & Accident Lawyers could also help determine if you have grounds to file a lawsuit.
+Learn more about your options from our team of lawyers by contacting us online or calling us at (619) 233-5020 for a free case review.
+Our team has the skills and experience to help you get the best possible outcome.